eager-hun/Anypage/README.md

 ### Using livereload

-Livereload can either reload a .css or .js file in the browser window, or can reload the complete page, when it detects specified changes in the filetree.
+Livereload can either reload .css or .js files in the browser window, or can reload the complete page, when it detects specified changes (defined in `themes/theme-seed/gulpfile.js`) in the filetree.

 To enable:

-- edit `themes/theme-seed/gulpfile.js` and:
+- edit `themes/theme-seed/gulpfile.js` and
   - update your site instance's domain name at the `reloadPage` entry in the `livereload` key in `options` object.
-- set `enable_livereload` to true in `engineroom/Config.php`,
+- set `enable_livereload` to true in `engineroom/Config.php`

+Then in cli:

+    cd themes/theme-seed
+    gulp

+Then visit the site in a browser.

+(Note: you will not need a browser plugin for livereload: the `enable_livereload` config item triggers the addition of a special `<script>` tag on pages that makes things work.)